satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 authors, and a small set of reviewers.
 An open and recorded review ensures that the role and importance of reviewers and information generated during the review would be shared and acknowledged.
-The quantity and quality of this information (assessed by, for example, voting) can be used to quantitatively assess the importance of a submitted article.
+The quantity and quality of this information can be used to quantitatively assess the importance of a submitted article.
 Such quantification could lead to an objective standardization of review.

+There exist metrics for quantifying the importance of an author, article, or journal (Hirsch, 2005; Bollen et al., 2009), but we know of no metric used in either article review or in code review for quantifying the quality, impact, or importance of a review, of a comment on a review, or of any portions thereof.
+Metrics have many uses in this context, including constructing a dynamic assessment of individuals or ideas for use in promotion and allocation of funds and resources.
+Metrics also make it possible to mine reviews and comment histories to study the process of scientific publication.

 Relevance of code review systems